josephpal/esp32-LoraWAN/README.md

 <p align="center"><img width="90%" src="documentation/send-receive.png"></img></p>

 The whole process during sending a package and processing the response is shown in the picture above.

+<a name="open-issues"></a>
+## Open issues

+Still, this implementation of a LoRaWAN protocol is in a early state there is still a lot of work to do.
+The list below includes known issues as well as missing implementation parts:

+- so far, start a transmission and communicate bidirectional is not handled properly.
+A method to listen to the channel as well as asking for starting a transmission is mandatory to guarantee a stable transmission.
+- a resent request of a broken resent package will result into a infinitely closed loop as mentioned for the confirmation case (confirm the confirmation of the confirmation package ...).
+- packages which timed out should be resent form the sender.
+- optimizing the encryption process.
+Sometimes the decrypted result doesn't match with the transmitted payload length.
+We were able to trace back the issues to the sender, it seems that there is a problem during encrypting and transmitting.

 <a name="references"></a>
 ## References